OpenCS-ontology/information-extractor/README.md

 # Information extractor

 This component, for a given research article, extracts various structured information such as figures, labels, formulas, sections and bibliographies using the `GROBID` Docker container.
 It takes articles' PDFs and Turtle files as input and returns new Turtle files enriched with the extracted information.
-It should be run as a Docker container.
+Its primary intent is to be executed as a Docker container within the [kg-pipeline](https://github.com/OpenCS-ontology/kg-pipeline).
+Nevertheless, it is equally feasible to run it autonomously.

 ## Authors